dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

-Starting in 3.0, the ASP.NET Core shared framework doesn't include EF Core or any EF Core providers.
+Starting in 3.0, the ASP.NET Core shared framework doesn't include EF Core or any EF Core data providers.

 **Why**

-Before this change, getting EF Core required different steps depending on whether applications targeted ASP.NET Core and SQL Server.
+Before this change, getting EF Core required different steps depending on whether the application targeted ASP.NET Core and SQL Server or not.
 Also, upgrading ASP.NET Core forced the upgrade of EF Core and the SQL Server provider, which isn't always desirable.

 With this change, the experience of getting EF Core is the same across all providers, supported .NET implementations and application types.
-Developers can also control when EF Core and providers are upgraded.
+Developers can also now control exactly when EF Core and EF Core data providers are upgraded.

 **Mitigations**